bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     iii) Run the faucet and fund yourself.
 Use the following command (this example assumes your validator user account is "vuser" from above steps):
     ```
-    blzcli tx faucet mintfor $(blzcli keys show vuser -a) --node tcp://client.sentry.testnet.public.bluzelle.com:26657 --gas-prices 10.0ubnt --chain-id <chain id> --from faucet
+    blzcli tx faucet mintfor $(blzcli keys show vuser -a) --node https://client.sentry.testnet.public.bluzelle.com:26657 --gas-prices 0.002ubnt --gas=auto --gas-adjustment=2.0 --chain-id <chain id> --from faucet
     ```

     iv) Verify you have tokens.
 If the above command gives an error that the account it not found, it likely means the faucet has not yet completed (takes a few seconds) or has failed for some reason:
     ```
-    blzcli q account $(blzcli keys show vuser -a) --node tcp://client.sentry.testnet.public.bluzelle.com:26657
+    blzcli q account $(blzcli keys show vuser -a) --node https://client.sentry.testnet.public.bluzelle.com:26657
     ```

     **Please do NOT take tokens from the faucet address.
 It is there as a convenience for the community.
 If you really want more tokens, just use the faucet.**

-15. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
-You can view it as follows, from our sentry nodes:

-    **MAIN NET**:
-    ```text
-    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+24. ONLY do this step if you are following the **REHEARSAL** PATH.

+    Export your existing validator's operator wallet from the existing validator machine and import it to the new validator machine.
+We will assume that the existing wallet account is called `vuser` and will call the new imported wallet account the same name.

+    i.
+On the existing validator machine:

     ```

-    **TEST NET**:
-    ```text
-    curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+    blzcli keys export vuser
     ```

-    A convenient example to download it to the current folder from our sentry nodes:

-    **MAIN NET**:
-    ```text
-    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    Note that the `passphrase to encrypt the exported key` that you provide is required when you import the key in the next step.
+Copy the output of the above command (it will display the output to your screen) and store it into a file.
+We will assume this file is called `export.txt`.

+    ii.
+On the new validator machine (provide the second password entered when doing the export):

     ```

-    **TEST NET**:
-    ```text
-    curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    blzcli keys import vuser export.txt
     ```

-    Ensure to copy over and replace the existing genesis.json file in your "~/.blzd/config/" folder with the downloaded one from the testnet.

-16. Start the Bluzelle daemon

-    ```text
-    blzd start
+    Notes:

+    i.
+If you have the mnemonic handy for your original vuser, you can just add the vuser to the new validator with the following:

     ```

-    the node will start and catch up to the rest of the zone.
-Occasionally, this command will fail, in that case run the following command first

-    ```text
-    blzd unsafe-reset-all
+    blzcli keys add vuser --recover
     ```

-    and then retry the start command.

-17. If you are creating a validator, wait till your new node catches up to the rest of the zone.
-It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.
-To be sure, run the following command in another terminal on the validator and look for false:

-    ```text
-    blzcli status | jq ".sync_info.catching_up"
+    Paste in the mnemonic, when asked.

+    ii.
+If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows (ensure your Ledger device is plugged in and running the COSMOS app):

     ```
+    blzcli keys add vuser --ledger --account <i>
+    ```

+    Typically, the value of i will be 0, unless you have multiple HD-derived accounts.

-    Once completed, also, verify your vuser account has the tokens you funded it with, by asking the local node:
+25. Verify your vuser account has the tokens you expect, by asking the local node:

     ```text
     blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"
     ```

-    If you get an error looking up your vuser account, where it does not appear to exist, it likely means your node is still catching up.
-Your local copy of the blockchain won't know about the existence of your account till the block that the tokens were sent to you on, gets synced to you locally.
+26. If you are following the **REHEARSAL** PATH, SKIP this step.

-18. At this point, the new "vuser" account will also reflect the BNT tokens that were funded to it.
+    At this point, the new "vuser" account will also reflect the BNT tokens that were funded to it.
 We now need to add this node as a validator, as follows:

     ```text
     blzcli tx staking create-validator \